jahg117/FrameworkCucumber/README.md

 ### Report Generation
-:pushpin: The reports are going to be generated in the folders "target & test output"; you can open two of the reports in any browser and one of them is a PDF report.
+:pushpin: The reports are going to be generated in the folders `target and test output`; you will find a PDF file as a report and two HTML files in the directory to open in any browser.

 :pushpin: The reports support parallel execution and screenshot attachment.